gridsusc/gridsusc.github.io/index.md

 _Please note that all our event timings are as per PST._

-- _March 8th, 7pm - 9pm_ - GRIDS Social Night
-- _March 23rd_ - The PowerBI and Tableau Workshop
-- _March 30th_ - The GitHub Workshop
+- _April 6th_ - The GitHub Workshop
+- _April 16th_ - GRIDS Hackathon: MindSpark 2.0

 # Past Events